 Janis Joplin biography

 Developing a love for music at an early age, Joplin sang in her church choir as a child and showed some promise as a performer.
-She was an only child until the age of 6 when her sister Laura was born.
-Four years later, her brother Michael arrived.
-Joplin was a good student and fairly popular until around the age of 14 when some side effects of puberty started to kick in.
+She was an only child until the age of 6, when her sister, Laura, was born.
+Four years later, her brother, Michael, arrived.
+Joplin was a good student and fairly popular until around the age of 14, when some side effects of puberty started to kick in.
 She got acne and gained some weight.

 Early Musical Interests

-Terrified from her ordeal, Joplin took a break from her music and her hard partying lifestyle.
-She dressed conservatively, put her long, often messy hair into a bun, and did everything else she could to appear straight-laced.
-But the conventional life was not for her, and her desire to pursue her musical dreams could not stay submerged for long.
+Back in Texas, Joplin took a break from her music and her hard-partying lifestyle, and dressed conservatively, putting her long, often messy hair into a bun and doing everything else she could to appear straight-laced.
+But the conventional life was not for her, and her desire to pursue her musical dreams wouldn't remain submerged for long.

-Death and Legacy
+Tragic Death and Legacy

 Following a long struggle with substance abuse, Joplin died from an accidental heroin overdose on October 4, 1970, at a hotel in Hollywood's Landmark Hotel.

 Completed by Joplin's producer, Pearl was released in 1971 and quickly became a hit.
 The single "Me and Bobby McGee," written by Kris Kristofferson, a former love of Joplin's, reached the top of the charts.

 Despite her untimely death, Janis Joplin's songs continue to attract new fans and inspire performers.
 Numerous collections of her songs have been released over the years, including In Concert (1971) and Box of Pearls (1999).
 In recognition of her significant accomplishments, Joplin was posthumously inducted into the Rock and Roll Hall of Fame in 1995, and honored with a Recording Academy Lifetime Achievement Award at the Grammy Awards in 2005.